 Industrial Engineering Accreditation

-The Bachelor of Science in Industrial Engineering is accredited by the Engineering Accreditation Commission of ABET.
+The Bachelor of Science in Industrial Engineering degree program is accredited by the Engineering Accreditation Commission of ABET.

 ABET Accreditation Guidelines

 The current ABET curricular requirements and guidelines for accredited engineering programs are:

 - A minimum of 30 semester credit hours (or equivalent) of a combination of college-level mathematics and basic sciences with experimental experience appropriate to the program.